schemaitat/polars_kde/README.md

 ## Benchmark

-After various tests and experiments, it turns out that it is usually a good idea to use `kde_agg` to calculate KDE's.
+After various tests and experiments, it turns out that it is usually a good idea to use `kde` to calculate KDE's.
 By the  construction of polars, the single groups handled in parallel.

 The following non representative benchmark compares the performance of different KDE implementations using various DataFrame sizes.
 We also compare against the `scipy` implementation, wich is not parallelized and applied using `map_elements` in polars.